 Your hobbies become much more of a factor in being able to meet people

 When you're in university you can meet lots of people through your classes or your living arrangements.
-If you meet anyone through a sports team, club, or association, that's just a bonus.
+If you meet anyone through a sports team, part-time job, club, or association, that's just a bonus.
 Once college is gone your hobbies become a lot more important.
 From what I've noticed, people who have social hobbies have a way easier time making friends when they move somewhere new.
 The more hobbies they have that put them into contact with lots of other people, the quicker they seem to build a new social circle.
 As they're settling down in another city it just comes naturally for them to join a bunch of sports teams, or get involved with a theater or improv comedy group, start volunteering for a non-profit, or whatnot.

 The advice that obviously comes out of this is to try and find some more social hobbies if you don't already have some.
 You don't need to totally overhaul your personality or all your pastimes, but do enough that you can meet as many friends as you'd like to.
 Make a general shift towards doing more stuff outside of the house.
 It may also help to try to find a way to make your existing hobbies put you into contact with more people.
 Like if you normally exercise at home, try joining a class or running club.
 If you like reading about new ideas, try to attend some free talks or seminars.
 Maybe the members on your favorite web forum arrange local meet ups.

 Also, don't be reluctant to stretch yourself.
 Yeah, you may not have any social hobbies now, but that doesn't mean you never will, or that there aren't a bunch out there that you would like and just don't know it yet.
 You'll be picking up new interests throughout your whole life.
 Take the opportunity to try out some new ones, and potentially meet people along the way.

 Be more active about seizing on opportunities